-Join John Derry for an in-depth discussion in this video Bristle tips, part of Natural-Media Painting in Photoshop.
+Join John Derry for an in-depth discussion in this video Bristle tips, part of Photoshop: Natural-Media Painting.

 - [Voiceover] Bristle tips represent the front end of Photoshop's natural media brushes.
 These tips respond to the various axes of motion as controlled by the artist's hand.
 The bristle tip controls provide adjustment for various attributes, including shape, the number of bristles, length, and stiffness.
 All of these controls work together to enable a convincing emulation of their traditional counterparts.
 In this movie, we'll take a look at these controls, and I'll show you how they affect a brush's expressive quality.

 Let's get started.
 I've got a set of brushes loaded up here, and we'll look at these in-depth in a later movie, but I just want to select one and then open the brush panel, so we can talk about the qualities associated with bristle tips.
 You'll see that there are several types of tips available.
 I've got a little chart here that I could show you.
 Let's go ahead and switch to it.

 There are basically two key types of brushes.
 There's round and there is flat, and you can see them broken up into categories between those two types.
 You have a point brush, so in a round brush it's gonna be a 360 degrees round brush, whereas here, this is flat, and as you can see, all of the ones on the bottom are flat versions of what are full round brushes up here.
 You've got a point, blunt, curve, angle, and fan.

 Then by having either a flat or round one, it gives you a total of 10 different types of bristle tips.
 Right in the brush controls, when you have a bristle tip brush selected, you will see these specific controls set up for it.
 You've got things like the number of bristles.
 You can control the length.
 The longer a brush gets, the more it's going to kind of have a wiggly sort of character to it.
 I'll show you in a moment.